JADES: the chemical enrichment pattern of distant galaxies -- $\alpha$ enhancement, silicon depletion, and iron enhancement: Results and discussions

 \subsection{C/O, Ne/O, and Ar/O ratios}

 Fig.~\ref{fig:abunbin} shows C/O ratios as a function of $M_{*}$, SFR, sSFR, and \buv.
-We find that most of our stacks have low C/O ratios comparable to those of other $z>4$ stacks, which is slightly lower than the majority of the $z>4$ individual galaxies.
+Except for the high-$M_{*}$ and red-\buv\ stacks with only the lower limits on C/O, We find that our stacks have low C/O ratios comparable to those of other $z>4$ stacks, which is slightly lower than the majority of the $z>4$ individual galaxies.
 In the $z>4$ individual galaxies, we identify a tentative positive correlation between C/O and SFR (Kendall $\tau$ of 0.33 with a $p$-value of 0.06).
 In contrast, our stacks have Ne/O ratios comparable to those of the $z>4$ individual galaxies.
 Although the number of the $z>4$ individual galaxies for which Ar abundance is measured is very limited, making definitive conclusions difficult, our Ar/O values appear to be comparable to or marginally lower than the distribution of individual galaxies.
 The top three rows of Fig.~\ref{fig:abunmet} confirm these trends.

 Fig.~\ref{fig:abunmet} shows the chemical abundance ratios versus metallicity, showing compilations of individual measurements of $z\sim0$ galaxies and star-forming regions based on the direct-$T_{\mathrm{e}}$ method (see Section \ref{subsec:si}).
 Our Ne/O ratios are comparable to those of the $z\sim0$ galaxies, while we highlight that our C/O and Ar/O ratios are generally lower.